Nabulsi cheese: Consumption

 The cheese is widely used in the middle east and Southeast Europe.
+It is used in both sweet and savory dishes.

-After the cheese is prepared, it is stored in brine, it may be later desalted for use in the production of bakery goods and desserts such as knafeh, where the stretchability of the cheese is desired, additionally, it may be eaten fresh, or after its fried in oil.
+After the cheese is prepared, it is stored in brine, it may be later desalted for use in the production of bakery goods and desserts such as knafeh, where the stretchability of the cheese is desired, additionally, it may be eaten fresh, or after its fried in olive oil.

 To desalt the cheese, it is soaked in fresh water—often refrigerated—for several hours or overnight, which helps reduce its saltiness before consumption.

 In regions where Nabulsi cheese is not readily available, some recipes will substitute it for Mozzarella and/or Ricotta, sometimes combined with other softer cheeses, this aims to replicate the texture of heated Nabulsi cheese.

 Health Concerns

 The high salt content of brined Nabulsi cheese may lead people with issues like hypertension or kidney stone disease to avoid it, the salt content is intentionally increased by sellers to help preserve the cheese in storage, hence its recommended by the WHO to reduce the saltiness prior to consumption.